interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ## THRESHOLD-SHA-256 {#threshold-sha-256-condition-type}
 THRESHOLD-SHA-256 is assigned the type ID 2.
 It relies on the availability of the SHA-256 digest algorithm and any other algorithms required by any of its sub-crypto-conditions as it is a compound crypto-condition type.

-### Condition Format {#threshold-sha-256-condition-type-condition}

-The fingerprint of a THRESHOLD-SHA-256 condition is the SHA-256 digest of the DER encoded fingerprint contents given below:
+### Cost {#threshold-sha-256-condition-type-cost}

+The cost is the sum of the F.threshold largest cost values of all sub-conditions, added to 32 times the difference between the total sub-conditions and F.threshold.

+    cost = (sum of largest F.threshold subcondition.cost values) + 32 * (F.subconditions.count - F.threshold)

+For example, if a threshold crypto-condition contains 5 sub-conditions with costs of 64, 64, 82, 84 and 84 and has a threshold of 3, the cost is equal to the sum of the largest three sub-condition costs (82 + 84 + 84 = 250) plus 32 times the number of remaining conditions (32 * (5 - 3) = 64): 314

+Implementations MUST accept THRESHOLD-SHA-256 fulfillments with more sub-fulfillments provided that satisfy the sub-conditions than required by the threshold.
+In a complex multi-layer fulfillment, sub-fulfillments may be provided that satisfy sub-conditions within multiple compound conditions therefor it is impossible to avoid providing more sub-fulfillments than are required in some cases.

+Implementations SHOULD only validate as many sub-fulfillments as are required to meet the threshold, favouring those with lower cost where possible.

+### ASN.1 {#threshold-sha-256-condition-asn1}

+    -- Condition Fingerprint
-    ThresholdSha256FingerprintContents ::= SEQUENCE {
+    ThresholdSubfulfillment ::= SEQUENCE {
-      threshold INTEGER (0..65535),
+      threshold INTEGER (1..65535),
       subconditions SEQUENCE OF Condition
     }

-threshold
-: threshold MUST be an integer in the range 0 ...
-65535.
-In order to fulfill a threshold condition, the number of valid sub-fulfillments MUST be greater than or equal to the threshold.

-subconditions
-: is the set of sub-conditions.

-: The list of DER encoded sub-conditions is sorted first based on encoded length, shortest first.
-Elements of the same length are sorted in lexicographic (big-endian) order, smallest first.

-### MaxFulfillmentLength {#threshold-sha-256-condition-type-maxfulfillmentlength}

-The maxFulfillmentLength is the the sum of the F.threshold largest maxFulfillmentLength values of all sub-conditions where, added to the size of the encoded length of the remaining sub-conditions and the encoded length of the threshold value.

-For example, if a threshold crypto-condition contains 5 sub-conditions with maxFulfillment lengths of 64 bytes, 64 bytes, 82 bytes, 84 bytes and 84 bytes and encoded sizes of 34 bytes, 34 bytes, 34 bytes, 68 bytes and 68 bytes respectively and has a threshold of 3, the maxfulfillmentlength is equal to the sum of the largest three sub-condition maxfulfillmentlengths (82 + 84 + 84) plus the lengths of the remaining conditions (34 + 34) plus the encoded lenght of the threshold (3): 321 bytes

-Implementations SHOULD provide only the number of sub-fulfillments required by the threshold as providing more may result in the fulfillment length exceeding the stated maxFulfillmentLength.
+    -- Fulfillment
+    ThresholdSha256FingerprintContents ::= ThresholdSubfulfillment

+### Condition Format {#threshold-sha-256-condition-type-condition}

+The fingerprint of a THRESHOLD-SHA-256 condition is the SHA-256 digest of the DER encoded fingerprint contents which are identical to the contents of the ThresholdSubfulfillment.

 ### Fulfillment Format {#threshold-sha-256-condition-type-fulfillment}

-    ThresholdFulfillment ::= SEQUENCE {
-      threshold INTEGER (1..65535),
-      subfulfillments SEQUENCE OF Fulfillment,
-      subconditions SEQUENCE OF Condition
-    }

 threshold
 : is a number and MUST be an integer in the range 1 ...
 65535.
-In order to fulfill a threshold condition, the count of the provided fulfillments MUST be greater than or equal to the threshold.
+In order to fulfill a threshold condition, the count of the sub-conditions that are satisfied by one of the provided fulfillments MUST be greater than or equal to the threshold.

-subfulfillments
-: is the set of sub-fulfillments.

 subconditions
-: is the set of sub-conditions provided in place of any unfulfilled sub-fulfillment.
+: is the set of sub-conditions, F.threshold of which MUST be satisfied by provided fulfillments.
+The list of DER encoded sub-conditions is sorted first based on encoded length, shortest first and then elements of the same length are sorted in lexicographic (big-endian) order, smallest first.

 ### Validating {#threshold-sha-256-condition-type-validating}

 A THRESHOLD-SHA-256 fulfillment is valid iff :

-  1. The number of valid F.subfulfillments is equal to or greater than F.threshold.
+  1. The number of F.subconditions, satisfied by provided fulfillments, is equal to or greater than F.threshold.
   2. D is equal to C.

-For each subfulfillment the subfulfillment is validated against the message, and the subcondition for that fulfillment is derived.
-When all subfulfillments have been processed the derived subconditions and the provided subconditions are combined and sorted as defined by the condition formatting rules and the fingerprint and condition (D) is derived from the sequence of these subconditions.

 ### Example {#threshold-sha-256-example}